sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 show system-health monitor-list \<module-name\>  <font>**`Executed on the switch or DPU - module-name is ignored on the DPUs`**</font>
 ```
+The module-name can be DPU0, ...
+DPUX, SWITCH, all
 When module-name is "all" the CLI output shows both SWITCH and DPUs

 Device: SWITCH